In Gilbert's syndrome, slightly higher than normal levels of a substance called bilirubin build up in the blood.

 Symptoms of Gilbert's syndrome

-Most people with Gilbert's syndrome experience occasional and short-lived episodes of yellowing of the skin and whites of the eyes (jaundice) caused by the build-up of bilirubin in the blood.
+Most people with Gilbert's syndrome have occasional and short-lived episodes of yellowing of the skin and whites of the eyes (jaundice).
+It's caused by the build-up of bilirubin in the blood.

 As Gilbert's syndrome usually only causes a slight increase in bilirubin levels, the yellowing of jaundice is often mild.
 The eyes are usually affected most.